Scandia Rent Knows Snowy Roads - Rental Cars in Lapland

 “Michael Mann is a relentlessly exacting director.
 I learned so much about so many things working with him.
 I learned to stand up for locations I believed in, that I was expected to have an opinion, not just shuffle locations options around.”

-Lori is off to South America, but can’t disclose the next big production she’s working on, her last job, A Wrinkle in Time is coming out in March. ”I’m really excited to see Ava Duvernay’s work, she is an inspirational powerhouse of a director.
+Lori is off to South America, but can’t disclose the next big production she’s working on.
+Her most recent job, A Wrinkle in Time, is coming out in March. ”I’m really excited to see Ava Duvernay’s work, she is an inspirational powerhouse of a director.
 I’m very lucky to have worked with so many visionary directors!”

 Lapland is without a doubt a perfect choice for any production that needs an expanse of nature in Lori’s opinion.
 Being fresh and unspoiled as a location is a great bonus. ”Location professionals see so much of the world’s natural beauty.
 Yet Lapland stands out the of the crowd.”
 With a messenger like Lori to spread the word, this hidden gem might not remain hidden for much longer.